 Collaborative working, when facilitated by an experienced delivery manager, keeps the whole team focused on an agile delivery.
-Agilesphere delivery managers keep people focused on delivery by involving everyone in creating and updating plans and prioritised backlogs.
+Fimatix delivery managers keep people focused on delivery by involving everyone in creating and updating plans and prioritised backlogs.
 Working together, and then keeping everything as visible as possible, helps ensure that the whole team stays completely focused on delivery.

 Regular retrospectives are important to ensure that the team continually improves their delivery approach.
 Retrospectives also help new team members feel included as quickly as possible and help surface any tensions so that they can be addressed before they become issues.

 We are strong advocates of the discipline of “done”.
 By this we mean that the team defines when a user story or user journey is complete and ready to go into production.
 Typically a story/journey is done when it has:

 - passed the tests and acceptance criteria agreed when the story was written

 - automated as far as practical